 After a violent storm, a rainbow is a sign of hope, peace even.
 The storm is over and normal life can resume.
 But, it may not be like it was before.
 The storm may have caused damage that cannot be restored to its original state.
 It may have changed the landscape.
 The things that were once planted deeply in the ground are no longer there; the sturdy structures that were a part of normal life may have been destroyed.

-Similarly, a rainbow baby does not fix the damage done after the loss of a pregnancy.
+Similarly, a rainbow baby does not fix the damage done after pregnancy loss.

-Like a rainbow, a new baby may help to restore peace and bring healing, but the damage from the storm has been done.
+Like a beautiful rainbow, a new baby may help to restore peace and bring healing, but the damage from the storm has been done.
+Complex emotion lingers as the grieving process continues.
 The heart doesn’t fully recover and the landscape of one’s life will look different forever.
-The devastation to one’s heart and one’s life remain, despite it becoming less visible over time.
+The devastation to one’s heart and one’s life remains, despite it becoming less visible over time.

 When a rainbow baby is born, one is filled with joy while still grieving the baby who is missing.

 Our rainbow baby is given a new name while the name of our loss baby still spins through our mind on a continuous loop.
 My brain is confused as I look at my rainbow baby and know what his name is, yet I still want to call him by the name of our baby who died, the name that has echoed through my brain for nearly three years now.
 It’s as if my brain hasn’t figured out that a baby died and another was born.
 It seems unable to differentiate between the old and the new, these two babies who are worlds apart.
 And each time I want to call my son by his sibling’s name, I cringe, this ever-present reminder that one is missing.
 This name that will never cease.